gurbirsinghsaran9284-png/Induction-program/README.md

 - The lecture was interactive and informative.
 The senior explained each concept clearly and provided practical examples to help us understand the application of the syntax.
 Basic programs such as printing a message, taking user input, and performing addition of two numbers were demonstrated.

 - This session was very helpful for beginners and provided a strong foundation for further learning in C++.
 We are looking forward to more such P2P sessions.

+### English Lecture :-(10:30 to 11:30)
+- The first English lecture was conducted by our professor Manjot Kaur, and it primarily served as an introductory session.
+The objective of the class was to get acquainted with one another and to set a friendly and open environment for upcoming lectures.

+- The session began with a brief introduction by the professor.
+She shared her name, academic background, teaching experience, and her expectations from the course.
+Her warm and approachable demeanor helped ease any nervousness among the students.

+- Following her introduction, she invited each student to introduce themselves one by one.
+We were asked to share our name, the school from which we completed our 12th grade, our hobbies, strengths, and weaknesses.
+This interactive activity not only helped the professor learn more about us but also encouraged us to know our classmates better.

+- Overall, the session was engaging and informal.
+It successfully created a comfortable and communicative atmosphere, setting a positive tone for the rest of the semester.